jtkgithub/COVID19_surgery_risk/README.md

 # COVID19_surgery_risk
 This repository contains R code for a modelling study of the risks related to doing surgery on asymptomatic COVID19 patients.

+The code is developed by Tore Selland Kleppe (tore.kleppe@uis.no).

 The work is documented in the manuscript "Estimating risk of admitting patients with presymptomatic SARS-CoV-2 to surgery during the
 COVID-19 pandemic and perioperative pulmonary complications and mortality" and the supplementary material for the manuscript.